jchenghu/ExpansionNet_v2/README.md

 * pytorch 1.9.0
 * h5py

+Requirements file can be found in `requirements.txt`.
+In case also TensorRT is needed use `requirements_wTensorRT.txt`.

 #### Data preparation

 MS-COCO 2014 images can be downloaded [here](https://cocodataset.org/#download), the respective captions are uploaded in our online [drive](https://drive.google.com/drive/folders/1bBMH4-Fw1LcQZmSzkMCqpEl0piIP88Y3?usp=sharing) and the backbone can be found [here](https://github.com/microsoft/Swin-Transformer).
-All files, in particular the 3 json files and the backbone are suggested to be moved in `github_ignore_materal/raw_data/` since commands provided in the following steps assume these files are placed in that directory.
+All files, in particular the `dataset_coco.json` file and the backbone are suggested to be moved in `github_ignore_materal/raw_data/` since commands provided in the following steps assume these files are placed in that directory.